Please fill out the brief form below. If you would like to receive Mtech news and event updates via email.

-Full-time undergraduate students in the A. James Clark School of Engineering who have completed at least 14 credit hours and attained a minimum GPA of 3.0 are eligible to apply for ASPIRE scholarships.
+Undergraduate students in the A. James Clark School of Engineering who have completed at least 14 credit hours and attained a minimum GPA of 3.0 are eligible to apply for ASPIRE scholarships.
 In semesters where the ASPIRE budget is sufficient to fund all applications received by the due date, ASPIRE may accept a lower GPA.
 Mentors must be engineering faculty or staff.
 Students may submit only one application per semester or summer.
 Students who have already won two ASPIRE scholarships are ineligible for further ASPIRE awards.

 Faculty/staff mentors are required to provide matching funds for ASPIRE projects.
 These funds must be transferred to Mtech and are used to increase the number of project awards.
 The minimum required match is $250 for Spring or Fall, $750 for Summer.
 Matching funds beyond the minimum are a factor in the application evaluation process.

 Criteria for evaluating applications for ASPIRE internships include the following: